WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 If (i < |$lanes_((nt X N), c_1)|), then:
     1) Let c_2 be $lanes_((nt X N), c_1)[i].
     2) Push (nt.CONST c_2) to the stack.
-4. If the type of lanet_u0 is packedtype, then:
+4. If the type of lanet_u0 is packtype, then:
   a.
 Let pt be lanet_u0.
   b.
 If sx_u1? is defined, then:
     1) Let ?(sx) be sx_u1?.